ifazk/chobi/README.md

 2. Cli `--max-delay-seconds`.
 3. Cli `--skip-optional-commands`.
 This can be used with `--no-command-checks` to control what commands get enabled.
-4. When both the source and target are remote, we can run `pv` on one of the remote machines over ssh.
+4. When both the source and target are remote, we can run `pv` on the source machine over ssh.

 # Why Rust?
 Why Not Go?
 There are no technical or social reasons why I'm choosing Rust.
 Go would have